Notice of Pre-AIA or AIA Status

 Duraisingh teaches at service provided to multiple networks.
 See Duraisingh p0034-p0088; Communication between Wired and wireless network.
 Duraisingh p0053;

-determining one or more computing services based on the one or more policy rules and the one or more parameters of the request; and
+Identifying, by the one or more servers, one or more computing services of the plurality of computing services based on the one or more policy rules and the one or more parameters for performing the computing task; and

 Duraisingh p0065-p0147;